Triangle functions generated by products of quantales: Introduction

-We recall the basics of distance distribution functions in Section 2 and investigate the relationship between the triangle function $\tau_{T,L}$ and $L\otimes T$ in Section 3.
-Section 4 is devoted to the closedness of the subsets $\CDp$, $\CDp_0$ and $\CDp_c$ with respect to the operation $L\otimes T$.
+The paper is structured as follows: In Section 2, we review fundamental concepts related to distance distribution functions and tensor products of complete lattices.
+In Section 3, we analyze the relationship between the operation $\tau_{T,L}$ and the tensor product operation $L\otimes T$.
+In Section 4, we investigate the closedness of the subsets $\CDp$, $\CDp_0$ and $\CDp_{c}$ under the operation $L\otimes T$.